-2620-R- 2.01 BASIS FOR THE USE OF RESTRAINT
+2.1 BASIS FOR THE USE OF RESTRAINT AND SECLUSION

-2.01(1) Restraints shall only be used:

-- 2.01(1)(a) In an emergency and with extreme caution; and - 2.01(1)(b) After - 2.01(1)(b)(i) The failure of less restrictive alternatives (such as Positive Behavior Supports, constructive and non-physical de-escalation, and re-structuring the environment); or - 2.01(1)(b)(ii) A determination that such alternatives would be inappropriate or ineffective under the circumstances. - 2.01(2) Restraint must not be used as a form of discipline or to gain compliance from a student.
-If property damage might be involved, restraint may only be used when the destruction of property could possibly result in bodily harm to the individual or another person. - 2.01(3) School personnel shall: - 2.01(3)(a) Use restraints only for the period of time necessary and using no more force than is necessary; and - 2.01(3)(b) Prioritize the prevention of harm to the student.
+- 2.01(1) Restraints and seclusion shall only be used: - 2.01(1)(a) In an emergency and with extreme caution; and - 2.01(1)(b) After - 2.01(1)(b)(i) The failure of less restrictive alternatives (such as Positive Behavior Supports, constructive and non-physical de-escalation, and re-structuring the environment); or - 2.01(1)(b)(ii) A determination that such alternatives would be inappropriate or ineffective under the circumstances. - 2.01(2) Restraint or seclusion must not be used as a form of discipline or to gain compliance from a student. - 2.01(3) School personnel shall: - 2.01(3)(a) Use restraints and seclusion only for the period of time necessary and using no more force than is necessary; and - 2.01(3)(b) Prioritize the prevention of harm to the student.

-2620-R- 2.02 DUTIES RELATED TO THE USE OF RESTRAINT
+2.2 DUTIES RELATED TO THE USE OF RESTRAINT AND SECLUSION

-- 2.02(1) General Requirements - 2.02(1)(a) When restraints, including seclusion, are used, the public education program shall ensure that:

-- 2.02(1)(a)(i) No restraint is administered in such a way that the student is inhibited or impeded from breathing or communicating; - 2.02(1)(a)(ii) No restraint is administered in such a way that places excess pressure on the student's chest, back, or causes positional asphyxia; - 2.02(1)(a)(iii) Restraints are administered only by staff who have received training, in accordance with Section 2.03 of these Rules; - 2.02(1)(a)(iv) Opportunities to have the restraint removed are provided to the student who indicates that (s)he is willing to cease the violent or dangerous behavior; - 2.02(1)(a)(v) When it is determined by trained staff that the restraint is no longer necessary to protect the student or others (i.e., the emergency no longer exists), the restraint must be removed.
-In the case of seclusion, staff must reintegrate the student or clearly communicate to the student that (s)he is free to leave the area used to seclude the student; - 2.02(1)(a)(vi) Student is reasonably monitored to ensure the student's physical safety; and - 2.02(1)(a)(vii) A school resource officer or a law enforcement officer acting in the officer's official capacity on school grounds, in a school vehicle, or at a school activity or sanctioned event shall not use handcuffs on any student, unless there is a danger to themselves or others or handcuffs are used during a custodial arrest that requires transport. - 2.02(2) Proper administration of specific restraints. - 2.02(2)(a) "Chemical Restraints" shall not be used by public education agencies. - 2.02(2)(b) "Mechanical Restraints" shall not be used by public education agencies, except: - 2.02(2)(b)(i) When mechanical restraints are used on a student who is openly displaying a deadly weapon, as defined in Section 2.00(3). - 2.02(2)(b)(ii) When used by armed security officers who:
+- 2.02(1) General Requirements - 2.02(1)(a) When restraints, including seclusion, are used, the public education program shall ensure that: - 2.02(1)(a)(i) No restraint is administered in such a way that the student is inhibited or impeded from breathing or communicating; - 2.02(1)(a)(ii) No restraint is administered in such a way that places excess pressure on the student's chest, back, or causes positional asphyxia; - 2.02(1)(a)(iii) Restraints are administered only by staff who have received training, in accordance with Section 2.03 of these Rules; - 2.02(1)(a)(iv) Opportunities to have the restraint removed are provided to the student who indicates that (s)he is willing to cease the violent or dangerous behavior; - 2.02(1)(a)(v) When it is determined by trained staff that the restraint is no longer necessary to protect the student or others (i.e., the emergency no longer exists), the restraint must be removed.
+In the case of seclusion, staff must reintegrate the student or clearly communicate to the student that (s)he is free to leave the area used to seclude the student; - 2.02(1)(a)(vi) Student is reasonably monitored to ensure the student's physical safety; and - 2.02(1)(a)(vii) A school resource officer or a law enforcement officer acting in the officer's official capacity on school grounds, in a school vehicle, or at a school activity or sanctioned event shall not use handcuffs on any student, unless there is a danger to themselves or others or handcuffs are used during a custodial arrest that requires transport. - 2.02(2) Proper administration of specific restraints. - 2.02(2)(a) "Chemical Restraints" shall not be used by public education agencies. - 2.02(2)(b) "Mechanical Restraints" shall not be used by public education agencies, except: - 2.02(2)(b)(i) When mechanical restraints are used on a student who is openly displaying a deadly weapon, as defined in Section 2.00(3). - 2.02(2)(b)(ii) When used by armed security officers or certified peace officers employed by a school of a school of a school district, charter school of a school district, or institute charter school who: